colonyos/documentation/content/colonies-cli.rst

 Functions
 =========

-Submitting Function Specs
+Submitting function specs
 -------------------------

-ColonyOS operates on the principle of submitting **Functions Specifications** to a Colony, which are then executed by various Executors, members of that Colony.
-When a **Function Specification** is received by the Colonies server, it is wrapped into a **process**, which is subsequently assigned to an Executor.
-Each Executor is responsible for implementing one or more of these functions and connects to the Colonies server to receive assignments.
+ColonyOS operates on the principle of submitting **Functions Specifications** to a colony, which are then executed by various executors, members of that colony.
+When a **Function Specification** is received by the Colonies server, it is wrapped into a **process**, which is subsequently assigned to an executor.
+Each executor is responsible for implementing one or more of these functions and connects to the Colonies server to receive assignments.

-Let's submit a **Function Specification** for executing a function named **helloworld**, specifying **helloworld-executor** as the target Executor type.
-Note that a **Function Specification** can be submitted even if there are no matching Executors currently in the Colony.
-These functions will be executed in the future when an Executor of matching **executortype** becomes available.
+Let's submit a **Function Specification** for executing a function named **helloworld**, specifying **helloworld-executor** as the target executor type.
+Note that a **Function Specification** can be submitted even if there are no matching executors currently in the colony.
+These functions will be executed in the future when an executor of matching **executortype** becomes available.

 .. code-block:: json